Cycling74/ml-ddsp/ReadMe.md

 ### Example Patches

 Example patches which use the differentiable Max objects are located in the `patches/` folder.
-In order to load a compatible model and perform inference, a `load` message has to be sent to the decoder object which opens the file browser to load a torchscript `*.ts` file from the according `models/` folder.
+In order to load a model and perform inference, a `load` message has to be sent to the decoder object which opens the file browser to load a torchscript model (`*.ts` file).
+Make sure to load a model that has been trained on the according decoder architecture.

 * The `audio_decoder_example.maxpat` shows how to combine the basic *ddsp.audio-decoder~* with reverb for parameter space exploration, timbre transfer and MIDI control.
 * The `control_decoder_example.maxpat` shows how to combine the *ddsp.control-decoder~*, *ddsp.mc-harmonic_oscillator~* and *ddsp.filtered_noise~* multichannel objects with reverb for parameter space exploration, timbre transfer and MIDI control.